HarpyWar/sinusbot-translations/README.md

 # Installation

-Put languages files into `data/locales/` directory of SinusBot.
+Put languages files into `data/locales/` directory of SinusBot root.

 After that you will be able to switch language from a web interface **Personal Settings** section.